winston0410/freedom-editor/create-first-block.md

 ## Prerequisites

-You don't have to be master in Javascript (neither do I!), but you should understand what a class is in JavaScript, as a block in Freedom Editor is created as a class.
+Based on our styling guide, you should learn how to use a linter like [ESLint](https://eslint.org/docs/user-guide/getting-started) to ensure your code follow [JS Standard style](https://standardjs.com/).

-You should also learn how to use a linter like [ESLint](https://eslint.org/docs/user-guide/getting-started) to ensure the quality of your code.
+You should also install [Gitmoji-CLI](https://www.npmjs.com/package/gitmoji-cli) for creating git commit messages that abide by [our guidelines](https://standardjs.com/).

 ## Package naming guidelines